vinodsharma10x/saas-inspiration-hub-extension/README.md

 ## Usage
 1. Open a new tab to view the extension.
 2. Save your nickname to get a personalized greeting.
-3. Write and save your journal entry.
+3. Write and save your journal entry or quick notes.
 4. View and edit past entries in the history section.
+5. Customize your Product Hunt feed with filters for time frame and upvotes.

 ## Code Highlights
-- `displayRandomJournalPrompt`: Displays and saves a random daily prompt.
+- displayRandomJournalPrompt: Displays and saves a random daily prompt.
-- `saveJournalEntry`: Saves the journal entry with date, prompt, and answer.
+- saveJournalEntry: Saves the journal entry with date, prompt, and response.
-- `editJournalEntry`: Edits only the answer of a journal entry.
+- editJournalEntry: Edits both the prompt and response of a journal entry.
-- `updateJournalHistory`: Shows the journal history.
+- updateJournalHistory: Shows the journal history with editing options.
+- fetchProductHuntLaunches: Fetches Product Hunt launches with options for time frame and upvote filtering.
+- displayProductHuntLaunches: Displays Product Hunt launches with customized styling and vote box design.

 ## Contribution
 Feel free to fork the repository and submit pull requests for improvements or new features.